tesserae/apitess/mkdocs-site/docs/endpoints/multitexts-uuid.md

 ### Request

+By default, all results of the multitext search will be returned on request.

-It is possible to request Multitext search results either with a URL query string to restrict the results returned in the response or without a URL query string to return all results of the search.
+To restrict the results returned (e.g., for displaying purposes), the following URL query string may be used:

 If provided, the URL query string must have the following keys and values: